Investigations of an effective time-domain boundary condition for quiscent viscothermal acoustics: Introduction

-A mentioned above, the aim of this article is to investigate the time-domain equivalent of boundary condition~\eqref{harmBLBC}.
-In Theorem~\ref{th:1}, we reach the somewhat surprising conclusion that the viscous part of boundary condition~\eqref{harmBLBC} may lead to an infinite instability in time domain, although the frequency-domain formulation has been proven to provide well-posed variational formulations~\cite{BeBeNo18, ScTh21}.
-The Briggs--Bers-type normal-mode analysis carried out in Theorem~\ref{th:1} indicates an absolute instability that becomes worse for increasing wave number.
-In a numerical implementation, this instability would likely generate stationary grid-level oscillations associated with the highest representable wave number, probably in the form of a long-time instability due to the vanishingly small value of the diffusion coefficient in the time-dependent counterpart to boundary condition~\eqref{harmBLBC}.
-The reason for this incompatibility between frequency and time domain deserves a separate study.
-In order to obtain a stable time-domain model for the viscous boundary condition, either a stabilization scheme or an alternative model has to be worked out

-In contrast, the thermal part is found to be dissipative and therefore to provide stability in time domain.
-We introduce a finite-difference scheme for simulation of sound in a duct in which viscous losses are neglected, and the transmission characteristics of the planar mode is found to be in excellent agreement with frequency-domain simulations based boundary condition~\eqref{harmBLBC}.
+As mentioned above, the aim of this article is to investigate the time-domain equivalent of boundary condition~\eqref{harmBLBC}.
+In Section~\ref{sec:TDVTBC}, we present the time-domain boundary condition and demonstrate that the viscous contribution is \emph{not} passive, contrary to the thermal contribution.
+In Theorem~\ref{th:1}, we reach the conclusion that the viscous part of boundary condition~\eqref{harmBLBC} allows solutions that grow arbitrary fast in time, which is a strong indication of ill posedness.
+This finding is somewhat surprising, given that the frequency-domain formulation has been proven to provide well-posed variational formulations~\cite{BeBeNo18, ScTh21}.
+More precisely, the Briggs--Bers-type normal-mode analysis carried out in Section~\ref{sec:illposedness} indicates an absolute instability that becomes worse for increasing wave number.
+This instability is likely the cause of the observed stationary grid-level oscillations associated with the highest representable wave number in the finite-difference implementation described in Sections~\ref{sec:FDTD} and~\ref{sec:NumExp}.
+In order to obtain a stable time-domain model for the viscous boundary condition, either a stabilization scheme or an alternative model has yet to be worked out.
+In contrast, when viscous losses are neglected, the simulated transmission characteristics of the planar mode is found to be in excellent agreement with frequency-domain simulations based on boundary condition~\eqref{harmBLBC}.